ministryofjustice/security-guidance/docs/reporting-personal-circumstance-changes.md

 You must alert your line manager or [VettingAftercare@cluster2security.gov.uk](mailto:VettingAftercare@cluster2security.gov.uk) if you become aware of any other issues which might increase your security vulnerability, or the security vulnerability of a security cleared colleague.
 All staff **SHOULD** be mindful of circumstances and behaviours that might render staff susceptible to pressure, or improper influence, or could otherwise indicate unreliability.

-Other obvious changes in circumstances, aside from those already listed above are:
+Other obvious changes in circumstances, aside from those already listed previously, are:

 -   Serious financial problems.
 -   Substance and drug abuse.